canvasplus/extension/README.md

 Here's a list of some planned features for the extension, in order of when they're coming:

+🟢 = Ready

+🟡 = In Progress

+🔴 = To Do

-- Bug Fixes
+- 🟡 Bug Fixes
-- "Dim" Mode
+- 🟡 "Dim" Mode
-- Email Peeker
+- 🟡 Email Peeker
-- Drap and drop to upload
+- 🔴 Drap and drop to upload
-- Upload from clipboard
+- 🔴 Upload from clipboard
-- Change sidebar: Hide branding, change size, etc
+- 🟡 Change sidebar: Hide branding, change size, etc
-- Quick Navigator
+- 🟡 Quick Navigator
-- Customize link & accent color
+- 🟡 Customize link & accent color
-- Pin/bookmark pages/discussion posts
+- 🔴 Pin/bookmark pages/discussion posts
-- Email signatures
+- 🔴 Email signatures
-- Add filters to search (Overdue/late assignments, certain classes, etc)
+- 🔴 Add filters to search (Overdue/late assignments, certain classes, etc)
-- Show own discussion posts at the top of a discussion.
+- 🔴 Show own discussion posts at the top of a discussion.
-- Sort discussions by likes and/or interaction
+- 🔴 Sort discussions by likes and/or interaction
-- Access zoom links from extension popup
+- 🔴 Access zoom links from extension popup
-- (Potential) Discussion signature
+- 🔴 (Potential) Discussion signature
-- (Potential) Automatically export course content for offline viewing
+- 🔴 (Potential) Automatically export course content for offline viewing
-- Dashboard Overhaul
+- 🔴 Dashboard Overhaul

 If you want to add any of these, I'll accept your pull request!
 If you have an idea of your own, I'll probably also merge it, but you might want to check with me.
 You can contact me (<a href="https://github.com/adrWasTaken">more details on my github profile</a>), or make an issue in this repo, and I'll let you know what I think!